 In this article we address three questions.
 First – under what conditions does standing genetic variation lead to parallel genetic evolution?
-Second – how does the probability of parallel genetic evolution from standing variation change as populations adapt to optima that range from identical to opposite?
+Second – how does the probability of parallel genetic evolution from standing variation change as populations experience selection that ranges from parallel to divergent?
 And third – what are the implications of the above for progress toward speciation?
-We use computer simulations and analytical approximations to investigate these questions.
+We use individual-based simulations to investigate these questions, as well as some analytical derivations to explain simulation results.
 Our approach is motivated by our empirical research efforts with threespine stickleback (Gasterosteus aculeatus) where we are interested in the evolution of reproductive isolation between populations that adapted to varying environments in allopatry after colonization by a common ancestor (see Bell and Foster [1994]).
 Similar processes occur in other taxa, for example in insects with respect to their host-plants (‘micro-allopatry, e.g., Drès and Mallet 2002), and in birds and plants isolated within glacial refugia (e.g., Weir and Schluter 2004; Pettengill and Moeller 2012).
 Thus, we sought to investigate how adaptation from standing variation might be expected to affect progress toward speciation among derived populations and identify the proximate ecological causes.
-Our results suggest that standing variation has important and non-intuitive implications for both speciation under both parallel and divergent natural selection.
+Our results suggest that standing variation has important and non-intuitive implications for speciation under both parallel and divergent natural selection.

 Methods We used computer simulations to investigate parallel genetic adaptation and speciation from ancestral standing variation.
-Our simulations were inspired by Fisher's (1930) geometric model of adaptation.
-In Fisher’s model, populations adapt to a specified phenotypic optimum by sequentially fixing mutations that additively influence the phenotype (Orr 2005; Tenaillon 2014).
+Our simulations were inspired by Fisher's (1930) geometric model of adaptation (reviewed in Tenaillon 2014).
 Fisher’s model incorporates both pleiotropy and epistasis for fitness while making explicit and testable predictions that have received support in laboratory and field studies (MacLean et al. 2010; Rogers et al. 2012; Stearns and Fenster 2016).
 While originally developed to make inferences about the genetics of adaptation, the model has been adapted to study the evolutionary genetics of speciation (Barton 2001; Chevin et al. 2014; Fraïsse et al. 2016; Simon et al. 2018).
 For these reasons, Fisher’s model is well-suited to investigate the effects of adaptation from standing variation as it relates to parallel genetic adaptation and speciation.

-Simulation overview We used individual-based simulations to investigate the role of standing variation in speciation (see Data accessibility).
-We considered the case of a single ancestral population that founds two populations in novel environments, which then adapt in allopatry (i.e., no gene flow; see Fig. 1A for an overview of demography).
-The phenotype of a haploid individual is represented by an m-dimensional vector, z = [z1, z2,…, zm], where zi is the trait value of the ith trait and m is the number of independent ‘traits’ (Orr 2000).
-(Although we focus on m = 2 for our numerical results, we verified that the central conclusions generated herein are robust for various dimensionalities [data not shown]).
-Trait values are determined by summing the effects of all mutations carried by an individual.
-We assume a sexual life cycle with non-overlapping generations.
-See Table 1 for descriptions of all parameters and values used in simulations.
+Simulation overview We used individual-based simulations to investigate the impact of standing variation on parallel genetic adaptation and speciation (see Data accessibility).
+We considered the case of a single ancestral population that founds two identical populations in novel environments, which then adapt in allopatry (i.e., no gene flow; see Fig. 1A for an overview).

+Genotype to phenotype

+The phenotype of an individual is represented by an m-dimensional vector, z = [z1, z2,…, zm], with m the number of independent ‘traits’ (Orr 2000).
+Each trait value, zi, is determined by summing the effects across all loci, which are initially fixed for alleles with an effect of 0 on all m traits.
+Although we focus on m = 2 here, we verified that the central conclusions generated herein are robust to the value of m [data not shown].

+Life-cycle